 Assets under administration (AUA) and assets under management (AUM) are non-IFRS measures of client assets that are common to the wealth management business.
 AUA - Canada, AUM - UK & Europe, or AUM - Australia, is the market value of client assets managed and administered by Canaccord Genuity Wealth Management from which the Company earns commissions or fees.
 This measure includes funds held in client accounts as well as the aggregate market value of long and short security positions.
 AUM - Canada includes all assets managed on a discretionary basis under programs that are generally described as or known as the Complete Canaccord Investment Counselling Program and the Complete Canaccord Private Investment Management Program.
 Services provided include the selection of investments and the provision of investment advice.
-The Company's method of calculating AUA - Canada, AUM - CAnada, AUM - UK & Europe or AUM - Australia may differ from the methods used by other companies and therefore may not be comparable to other companies.
+The Company's method of calculating AUA - Canada, AUM - Canada, AUM - UK & Europe or AUM - Australia may differ from the methods used by other companies and therefore may not be comparable to other companies.
 Management uses these measures to assess operational performance of the Canaccord Genuity Wealth Management business segment.
-AUM - Canada is also administered by Canaccord Genuity Wealth Management business segment.
-AUM - Canada is also administered by Canaccord Genuity Wealth Management business segment.
+AUM - Canada is also administered by Canaccord Genuity Wealth Management and is included in AUA - Canada.